groue/GRMustache/Guides/runtime_patterns.md

 Summary
 -------

 GRMustache is a Mustache engine, with a few extra features, and a strong focus on flexibility.
-A template engine is a tool: it should help you having the job done, without falling short right at the moment your application leaves the trivial zone.
+A template engine is a tool: it should help you get the job done, without falling short right at the moment your application leaves the trivial zone.

 GRMustache supports different techniques for rendering your data.